Skip to content

 Key Takeaways

-What Are Migraines and How Do They Affect Your Life?
+What Are Migraines and How Are They Affecting You?

 If you’ve ever had a migraine, you know it’s much more than just a bad headache.
 A migraine is a complex neurological event that can bring your entire day to a halt.
 It often involves intense, throbbing pain, usually on one side of your head.
 But the symptoms don't stop there.
 Many people also experience debilitating nausea, vomiting, and an extreme sensitivity to light and sound, forcing them to retreat to a dark, quiet room for hours or even days.